 Here’s a quick comparison of Classical and Pop Music:

-- Chord progressions: In pop music, chords are much more predictable and repetitive than in classical music.
-I’d estimate that 80% of pop music uses only four chords.
+- Chord progressions: When you play pop music, chords are much more predictable and repetitive than in classical music.
+Around 80% of pop music uses only four basic chords.
 A typical Bach piece uses dozens of different chords in amazingly unique combinations.

 - Melody: Pop tunes generally use a lot of repeated notes, short repeated melodic phrases, and very simple melodic lines.
-Songs are easy to learn, easy to remember, and simple and fun to sing or play.
+This makes pop songs easy to learn, easy to remember, and simple and fun to sing or play.
 Classical melodies have a more complex structure, tend to have longer repeated phrases, and can be much more challenging, and more rewarding, to learn and perform.

-- Rhythm: The main advantage pop music has over classical music is that pop music tends to be more rhythmically sophisticated.
+- Rhythm: There’s one way in which pop music tends to be more sophisticated than classical music.
+Pop music has very complex rhythms.
+It can be really tricky to read and perform the rhythm of a pop melody.
 Drum patterns in pop music layer different rhythms for bass drum, snare drum, and hi hat, and when you put all those together it really makes you want to tap your foot!
 Most classical music isn’t as rhythmically interesting.
-For instance, some Bach pieces consist of nothing but straight sixteenth notes.
+For example, some Bach pieces consist of nothing but straight sixteenth notes.

 A Little History of Classical and Pop Music

 Did you know that a lot of what we think of now as classical music was pop music in its day?
 In fact, when Handel’s famous piece, “The Messiah,” was performed for the first time, some listeners were offended to hear sacred Bible texts set to the sound of “popular music,” like they were used to hearing in an opera house instead of in a church.
 Now, a few hundred years later, Handel’s “Messiah” is considered to be an iconic, classical sacred work!